18F/handbook/_pages/training-development/conferences-events-training.md

 The automated email that you will receive outlines the step(s) below that you will need to complete for your request.

-### Creating an SF-182 (required for most conference, event, and training requests that have registration and/or travel costs)
+### Creating an SF-182 (required for most conference, event, and training requests that have a cost)

 1. [Create a Salesforce SF-182 form](https://gsa--c.na21.visual.force.com/apex/IDP_HomePage)